konnectors/netentreprise/README.md

 What is this konnector about ?
 ------------------------------

-This konnector retrieves your declarationsi from [Net-Entreprises](https://net-entreprises.fr) for Micro/Auto Entrepreneur
+This konnector retrieves your declarations from [Net-Entreprises](https://net-entreprises.fr) for Micro/Auto Entrepreneur
 <YOUR DESCRIPTION HERE>

 ### Open a Pull-Request